top of page

 Surgeries

-My Advice surgeries for March have now concluded, my next surgeries will be in April.
+My Advice surgeries for March have now concluded, my next surgeries will be on Thursday 9th April.
 Thank you for everyone who attended, and keep an eye out for details of my next surgeries on my social media and website.

 In the meantime, if you have any issues, please contact me on email preet.gill.mp@parliament.uk or call 0121 392 8426.